Harley Crankcase Lapping Tool and Usage

 The V-Twin tool set fits Harley Big-Twins 1936 through 1998, as well as Ironhead Sportsters 1957 through 1976.
 Also works on Harley Flathead UL models 1937 through 1948.

-Shop: Harley Crankcase Lapping Tool
+Shop: Combo Lapping Tool

 Notes and Misc

-It's possible for the race to be worn beyond limits, in which case there is no alternative but to replace it.
-Heating up the case will help the race come out easier.
+It's possible for the race to be worn beyond limits, in that event there is no alternative but to replace it.
+If you're faced with this task, heating up the case will help the race come out easier.
 A shop press is helpful.
-And, of course a new race will need lapping to confirm trueness.

 Related Articles: